liamchampton/todo-cli/CONTRIBUTING.md

 ## License

-By contributing to this project, you agree to license your contributions under the [LICENSE](https://github.com/liamchampton/go-cli-template/blob/main/LICENSE) of the repository.
+By contributing to this project, you agree to license your contributions under the [LICENSE](https://github.com/liamchampton/todo-cli/blob/main/LICENSE)of the repository.